sellicott/DSP-FFMpeg-Reverb/README.md

 To get the project working start with a raspberry pi with a bootable sd card.
 The pi should be running, logged in, with a keyboard and screen plugged connected, **and connected to the internet**.
+You probably should also disable the pi's GUI, as it isn't necessary, and will just bog down the pi.

 Steps to filtering goodness
 1. Change the keyboard layout (it defaults to a UK layout)